 Summer

 In summer, birds are feeding young hatchlings.
 Soon the youngsters learn to fly and eventually leave the nest.
-As days grow shorter and summer begins to wane, birds are no longer as vocal as they had been in spring and early summer.
+As the long days of summer begin to wane, birds are no longer as vocal as they had been in spring and early summer.
 Neotropical migrants prepare to make the long journey south for winter.
-In spite of shorter days, there is still a lot to see and hear before cooler weather arrives.
+As the days grow short, there is still a lot to see and hear before cooler weather arrives.

 Kentucky Summer Birds